Paume Truths From Abroad

 Sunday was even hotter than Saturday, with the temperature up into the high 30s as the big beasts of the competition entered the fray.
 None come bigger than multiple world champions Fabien Aillaud & Mathias Constans, beaten in consecutive years by the British duo of Cooley & Shaw, but looking ominously sharp in one half of the draw right from the start.
 The Welsh challenge came to a 10-5 end at the hands of the 2017 runners-up in a match played with the human post box back in play before Seb & Olivier took to the court and showed their class straight away, winning two potentially tough matches against first Arthur Plauchud & Rémi Nigrel and then 2017 champions and crowd favourites Gaspard Doussière & Tom Valdman.
 Seb & Olivier won their semi-final comfortably before settling back to watch Fabien & Mathias take on 2018 champions Max Bodinar & Hugo Cincione in a titanic battle in the other semi, Fabien & Mathias flying out to an early lead and then just about withstanding a strong fightback to make it through.

-The final looked like it would be another classic: could Seb make it a third win in three years against the six times champions and take the title for the third time or could Fabien & Mathias reclaim the crown after two fallow years?
+The final looked like it would be another classic: could Seb make it a third win in three years against the six times champions and take the title for the first time or could Fabien & Mathias reclaim the crown after two fallow years?
 The start was unsurprisingly tight, with all four players producing some tremendous play and Fabien & Mathias keeping a point or two ahead.
 Suddenly, though, the elastic snapped as Fabien in particular began to reel off an almost perfect sequence of shots, showing anticipation, determination, a surprising turn of speed for a big man and real power and accuracy to leave Seb & Olivier powerless and frequently grasping at thin air.
 Before you knew it, it was match point and a comprehensive 21-9 victory for the former champions, meaning we'll have to wait at least one more year for a British winner of the open tournament.

 There were no such problems in the women's competition, however, even without last year's winners playing together.
 As it happened, Mandie's partner Violaine was unavailable for Sunday's play and was replaced by Charlotta and they made it into the final where they found themselves up against Harry and Léa Doussière.
 Harry had been the outstanding player for large parts of the competition in her run to the final last year, and was determined to go one better this time.
 With Harry switching to play on the right this year to accommodate the left-handed Léa, the franco-british pair were ahead from the start, and although Charlotta & Mandie never made it easy for them, their victory was never really in doubt.